 Timmie Smith nominated Katsoulis to serve as chair for the coming year, but Katsoulis declined.
-"I just can't do it with work right now," she explained.
-Oakes was nominated, seconded, and approved by unanimous vote to maintain the role.
+"I just can't do it with work right now,"

-Cassie Damkoehler, absent from the meeting, was then nominated as vice chair, which led to some wonderment about parliamentary procedure - members may decline nominations, but no one was sure if they had to accept them.
-"She can always decline later, and we'll do this over," Oakes pointed out.
+After a discussion about exactly what the committee secretary must do - take minutes when executive assistant Sabrina Blanchard is absent; coordinate certain logistics among ing, was then nominated as vice chair, which led to some wonderment about parliamentary procedure - members may decline nominations, but no one was sure if they had to accept them.
+"She can always decline later, and we'll do this members to avoid open meeting law violations - Irminger offered to give it a shot, and was elected unanimously.